 Drill using CNC RED bit: #65 0.88 34 mil Potentiometer 0.50 20 Power socket pins 1,2 0.60 23 LCD connector (F) 0.72 28 Power socket pin 3 0.83 33 Drill using CNC BLUE bit #61 1.00 39 mil Push button (small) 0.68 26 (*) Push button (large) 0.79 31 (*) Std headers, JTAG 0.79 31 (*) Molex (RS232) 0.85 33 (*) 7805 0.89 35 Drill using CNC PURPLE bit #57 1.13 44 mil Terminal block 1.03 40 Drill using CNC WHITE bit #55 1.32 52 mil Vias (#16 Ga) 1.32 52 Drill using HSS bits Standoffs 2.33 92

 (*) I empirically found that in spite of their pin size, these parts fit better when holes are one size larger.

-Tools: Drill press, bits (tungsten carbide or HSS), protective glasses, Dremel tool, vertical stand for Dremel tool, CNC bits
+Tools: Drill press, bits (tungsten carbide or HSS), protective glasses, Dremel tool, a vertical stand for Dremel tool, CNC bits